Boomslang: Behaviour and diet

 D. typus is diurnal and almost exclusively arboreal.
 It is reclusive, and moves from branch to branch when pursued by anything too large to eat.
 Its diet includes chameleons and other arboreal lizards, frogs, and occasionally small mammals, birds, and eggs from nesting birds and reptiles, all of which it swallows whole.
-Boomslangs will also feed on other snakes, including cannibalising members of their own species.
-During cool weather, boomslangs brumate for short periods, often curling up inside the enclosed nest of a weaverbird.
+The boomslang will also feed on other snakes, including cannibalising members of its own species.
+During cool weather, the boomslang brumates for short periods, often curling up inside the enclosed nest of a weaverbird.

 Venom

+The Colubridae are collectively known as "rear-fanged" (or opisthoglyphous) snakes, as their venom-injecting teeth are situated farther back in the mouth than elapids or vipers, and thus require the snake to bite, hold on, and "chew" the venom into its victim.

-Many venomous members of the family Colubridae are harmless to humans because of small venom glands and inefficient fangs.
-However, the boomslang is a notable exception in that it has a highly potent venom, which it delivers through large fangs located in the back of the jaw.
-The boomslang is able to open its jaws up to 170° when biting.
-The venom of the boomslang is primarily a hemotoxin; it works by a process in which so many small clots form in the blood that the victim loses the ability to clot further and the victim may die as a result of internal and external bleeding.
-The venom has been observed to cause haemorrhaging into tissues such as muscle and the brain while at the same time clogging capillaries with tiny blood clots.
-Other signs and symptoms include headache, nausea, sleepiness, and mental disorders.
+The boomslang snake possess a highly potent and toxic venom.
+The boomslang is able to open its jaws up to 170° when biting, facilitating envenomation.
+The venom of the boomslang is primarily a hemotoxin; it works via a process in which many small clots form in the blood, causing the victim's circulatory system to improperly coagulate, resulting in excessive bleeding and death.
+The venom has been observed to cause bleeding in tissues such as muscle and the brain (among other organs), while, at the same time, clogging capillaries with tiny blood clots.
+Other signs and symptoms include headache, nausea, sleepiness, and confusion, leading to cardiac arrest and unconsciousness.

-Because boomslang venom is slow-acting, symptoms may not become apparent until many hours after the bite.
-Although the absence of symptoms provides sufficient time for procuring antivenom, it can also provide victims with false reassurance, leading to their underestimating the seriousness of the bite.
-Snakes of any species may sometimes fail to inject venom when they bite (a so-called "dry bite"), so after a few hours without any noticeable effects, victims of boomslang bites may wrongly believe that their injury is not serious or life-threatening.
+Because boomslang venom is slow-acting, symptoms may not become apparent until many hours after a bite.
+Although the absence of symptoms provides sufficient time for procuring antivenom, it can also provide victims with false reassurances, leading to underestimation of the seriousness of the bite.
+Snakes of any species may sometimes fail to inject venom when they bite (a so-called "dry bite" or "bluff strike", enacted in-defense), wherein, after a few hours without any noticeable effects, victims of boomslang bites may falsely believe that their attack was simply a dry or bluff strike.
 The pathophysiological mechanisms of the venom are different with every snake, resulting in different clinical manifestations with every patient.